Have you been arrested or cited for a Portland DUI? Call us. Hire one of Oregon’s best DUI defense attorneys. We can help you get through this.

 - Hillsboro, Tigard, and Tualatin DUI cases (Washington County Circuit Court)

-- Wilsonville, Oregon City, and West Linn DUI cases (Clackamas County Circuit Court)
+- Wilsonville, Oregon City, and West Linn DUI (Clackamas County Circuit Court)

-- Lake Oswego DUI cases (Lake Oswego Municipal Court)
+- Lake Oswego DUI (Lake Oswego Municipal Court)

-- Which police agencies handle Portland DUI enforcement?
+- Which police agencies make Portland DUI arrests?

 - Where are Portland DUI cases heard?